nicmolica/snarl/Snarl/Planning/adversary-strategies.md

 # Zombie Movement Strategies

 A zombie moves toward the nearest player inside its own room.
 If there is no player within its own room, it moves in a random valid cardinal direction.
+The zombie cannot move on top of another Actor, the level key, or the level exit.

 ## Examples